codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Equivalent-code-ad86.md

 {Run code}(node content/05-boolean/example.js)

-Here's the Flode chart as an *aide memoire*.
+To remind you, here is the chart in the Flode.

 ![](content/05-boolean/example.png)